 Cooperatives and their members have already received some basic types of support in response to COVID-19.
 Half of the cooperatives report they have received information about safe operating procedures.
-The largest shifts in the kind of support cooperatives are currently receiving from Round One to Round Two is that more cooperatives report they now have access to personal protective equipment (PPE) for their cooperative operations in round two (20.2%) since round one (6.5%).
+The largest shifts in the kind of support cooperatives are currently receiving from Round One to Round Two is that more cooperatives report they now have access to personal protective equipment (PPE) for their cooperative operations in Round Two (20.2%) since Round One (6.5%).
 The percentage of cooperatives reporting they have access to other buyers has decreased from Round One (8.6%) to Round Two (4.5%).

-Both Round One and Round Two of the survey found that the most urgently needed support for cooperatives in response to COVID-19 are access to finance/loans to cover revenue losses and access to PPE for cooperative operations.
-The percentage of cooperatives reporting these needs has increased from round one to round two.
-The most urgent kind of support needed is access to finance/loans to cover revenue losses (from 47.3% in round one to 49.4%) the second most urgent is access to PPE for cooperative operations (38.7% in round one to 49.4% in Round Two), even as cooperatives have increased distribution of PPE in Round 2.
+Both Round One and Round Two of the survey found that the most urgently needed support for cooperatives in response to COVID-19 are access to finance/loans to cover revenue losses and access to personal protective equipment (PPE) for cooperative operations.
+The percentage of cooperatives reporting these needs has increased from Round One to Round Two.
+The most urgent kind of support needed is access to finance/loans to cover revenue losses (from 47.3% in Round One to 49.4%) the second most urgent is access to PPE for cooperative operations (38.7% in Round One to 49.4% in Round Two), even as cooperatives have increased distribution of PPE in Round Two.